ABowlOfEleven/electricsquid.github.io/README.md

 With the current appName's being: ``` test ``` and ``` embed ```
 ## Applications
 The test application is currently just used for demonstrating the functionality of the window mechanics.
 So there isn't much point to opening it for anything other than that.
 But you can use the embed application to embed a website (if it allows embedding) or a youtube video.
 Youtube videos are officially supported by my embedding method.
 You can use the URLs in the Url bar.
 Or shorthand versions by right clicking the video and clicking "Copy video URL."
 EX:``` https://www.youtube.com/watch?v=dQw4w9WgXcQ  https://youtu.be/dQw4w9WgXcQ ```
+I have found that twitch players (``` https://player.twitch.tv ```) can be played within the embed but it is not currently officially supported.
+But feel free to play around and tell me what you find!